zoxfog/portfolio_3/README.md

 <a name="NN"></a>
 ### 3. Neural Network From Scratch.
 - In this project we implement a fully-connected and a residual neural network using Numpy alone.
 Thus, all gradients, their computation ,and SGD etc are implemented with numpy. note, this project was created before the introduction of ChatGPT.
-Therefore a strong mathemtical understanding of NN was required for its completion
+Therefore a strong mathemtical understanding of NN was required for its completion.

 #### [**Report + Code](https://github.com/zoxfog/MSc-projects/blob/main/DL%20-hm1/Home%20Assignment%201%20(3).pdf)